 All accounts of young people between 13 and 15 years old areautomatically set to "private" at .
 This means that users in this age group can decide for themselves who can follow them and who can view or comment on their videos.
 The comment function under the videos is deactivated in the default settings.
 This can be changed to "friends" at most.
 Strangers cannot comment on videos of 13-15 year olds.

 The "Duet", "Stitch" and "Suggest your account to others" features are disabled for this age group.
 Also, videos cannot be downloaded by others.
 Note: With the help of external programs, other users can bypass this block and continue to save videos.

-The accounts of people between 16 and 17 will also be restricted in some functions.
-"Duet" and "Stitch" are available, but in the default settings they are only possible with "friends".
-The downloading of one's own videos by other users* is deactivated in the default settings.
+The accounts of young people between 16 and 17 years are also restricted in some functions.
+"Duet" and "Stitch" are available, but in the default settings they can only be used with "friends".
+The downloading of one's own videos by other users is deactivated in the default settings.
 However, this function can be activated later.

 Since November 2022, livestreams can only be started by people over the age of 18 who have at least 1000 followers.
 In addition, users* can specify before the start whether the stream is suitable for minors.
 Depending on this, they can then watch the streams.

 All of the safety precautions described above only apply if the correct date of birth was entered when registering the account.

 Since 2020, TikTok has also offered a so-called "accompanied mode".
 For this, the account of a parent and the account of a child are linked.
 The parent account can then make settings for the child's account.
 For example, it is possible to specify how many minutes a day the child is allowed to use TikTok.